 We'll board our bus this morning and drive to the WWI battlefields around Ypres.
 Half a million soldiers were killed here, making it one of the deadliest — and today the most hallowed — stretch of land along the Western Front.
 With the aid of a local expert, we'll tour the monuments, visit a thought-provoking museum, and see "the fields where poppies grow."
-After lunch together, we'll return to Bruges and take a tour of the Bruges Brewery to learn about what makes Belgian beer famous around the globe.
+After lunch together, we'll return to Bruges where you'll have the evening free.
 Bus: 4 hrs.
-Walking: moderate.
+Walking: light.

 Day 6: Challenging the Sea